-Current grantees of Arts and Culture's Organizational Grant Program (OGP) and Community Impact Arts Program (CIAG), as well as applicants that participated in the Arts Internship Program in 2023 are NOT REQUIRED TO SUBMIT SUPPLEMENTAL MATERIALS.
+Current grantees of Arts and Culture's Organizational Grant Program (OGP) and Community Impact Arts Program (CIAG), as well as applicants that participated in the Arts Internship Program in 2024 are NOT REQUIRED TO SUBMIT SUPPLEMENTAL MATERIALS.
 Only the online application is required.
 No other attachments are needed.

-Applicants who are NOT current OGP or CIAG grantees and did not participate in the Arts Internship Program in 2023 must submit the following documents.
+Applicants who are NOT current OGP or CIAG grantees and did not participate in the Arts Internship Program in 2024 must submit the following documents.

 - 1. Online application - 2.
 One copy of the organization's 501(c)(3) determination letter - 3.
 One of the following: - a.
-A copy of the organization's SMU Data Arts OGP Funder Report (recommended), as described in more detail below.
-Note that past CIAG grantees are unable to complete as they are not arts organizations and must submit b or c below. - b.
-A copy of an audited financial statement - c.
-A financial report prepared by an accountant and signed by the board president or chair, or signed federal tax returns - 4.
+A copy of the organization's SMU Data Arts OGP Funder Report (recommended), as described in more detail below. - i.
+NOTE: past CIAG grantees are unable to complete this as they are not arts organizations and must submit b or c below. - b.
+A copy of an audited financial statement for the applicant organization's most recently completed fiscal year for a tax year ending on or after June 30, 2022. - c.
+A financial report prepared by an accountant and signed by the board president or chair, or signed federal tax returns for a tax year ending on or after December 31, 2022. - 4.
 One copy of the organization's list of board members including names, professional affiliations, place of residence and with officers identified by title. - 5.
 One copy of a history and background of the organization (no more than two pages, single spaced) that includes: - a.
 The mission and purpose of the organization - b.
 A brief history of the organization, including major accomplishments - c.
 A description of the organization's constituency or community - d.
 A brief description of the administrative infrastructure of the organization, including the number of employees and reporting structure